clusternet/clusternet/README.md

 Clusternet (**Cluster** Inter**net**) is an open source ***add-on*** that helps you manage thousands of millions of Kubernetes clusters as easily as visiting the Internet.
 No matter the clusters are running on public cloud, private cloud, hybrid cloud, or at the edge, Clusternet helps setup network tunnels in a configurable way and lets you manage/visit them all as if they were running locally.
-This also help eliminate the need to juggle different management tools for each cluster.
+This also helps eliminate the need to juggle different management tools for each cluster.

 **Clusternet can also help deploy and coordinate applications to multiple clusters from a single set of APIs in a hosting cluster.**

-Clusternet also provides a Kubernetes-styled API, where you can continue using the Kubernetes way, such as KubeConfig, to visit a certain Managed Kubernetes cluster, or a Kubernetes service.
+Clusternet also provides a Kubernetes-styled API, where you can continue using the Kubernetes way, such as KubeConfig, to visit a certain managed Kubernetes cluster, or a Kubernetes service.

 Clusternet is multiple platforms supported now, including `linux/amd64`, `linux/arm64`, `linux/ppc64le`, `linux/s390x`
-, `linux/386` and `linux/arm`;
+, `linux/386` , and `linux/arm`;

 ----